cornell-ece5745/ece5745-tut8-sram/docs/index.md

 complete design which includes a mix of both standard cells and SRAM macros.

-The tutorial will first describe how to use both the Synopsys Educational (SAED) memory generator to generate various views of an SRAM macro.
+The tutorial will first describe how to use the open-source OpenRAM memory generator to generate various views of an SRAM macro.
-Unfortunately, the SAED memory generator can only produce smaller SRAM macros which do not have support for partial writes.
-In ECE 5745, we need to use much larger SRAM macros with partial writes, so we have created a different memory generator based on the CACTI memory modeling tool.
-After learning about both the SAED and CACTI memory generators, you will see how to use an SRAM in an RTL model, how to generate the corresponding SRAM macro, and then how to push a design which uses an SRAM macro through the automated ASIC flow.
-This tutorial assumes you have already completed the tutorials on Linux, Git, PyMTL, Verilog, the Synopsys ASIC tools, and the automated ASIC flow.
+Unfortunately, the OpenRAM memory generator does not currently have support for partial writes.
+In ECE 5745, we need to use macros with partial writes, so we have created a different memory generator based on the CACTI memory modeling tool.
+After learning about both the OpenRAM and CACTI memory generators, you will see how to use an SRAM in an RTL model, how to generate the corresponding SRAM macro, and then how to push a design which uses an SRAM macro through the automated ASIC flow.
+This tutorial assumes you have already completed the tutorials on Linux, Git, PyMTL, Verilog, the Synopsys/Cadence ASIC tools, and the automated ASIC flow.

 The following diagram illustrates how the memory generator integrates with the four primary tools covered in the previous tutorials.
 We run the